 And what keeps the zoodles from getting soggy?
 I used the salting method to essentially “cook” the zoodles while I prepped the rest of the meal, heavily salting them and letting them weep out all their waters, squeezing them dry before tossing them with the rest of the ingredients.
 What results is a zoodle that tastes more like a cooked noodle, rather than a crisp, raw veggie spiral.
 You don’t have to worry about the Whole30 tuna zoodle casserole descending into chaos over time, since the heavy water content from the zucchini is already taken care of!

 You’ll want to use lots of salt for this process, too, but don’t worry: the salt is essentially washed off of the zucchini with the water it produces.
 Literal zucchini tears, y’all.
 It’s a thing.

 You’ll love this Whole30 tuna zoodle casserole because it’s rich and creamy and flavorful but surprisingly straightforward: it only uses a few ingredients and a few simple processes.
 The result is an elegant take on a classic American dish that you’ll want to put on your Whole30 meal plan ASAP.

 Whole30 Tuna Zoodle Casserole (Paleo, Dairy-Free)

-Pour sauce over sautéed mushrooms and stir to combine well.
+- Pour sauce over sautéed mushrooms and stir to combine well.
 Add prepared zucchini noodles and drained tuna to sauce and combine well.
 Transfer to baking dish and bake for 10 minutes.
-Broil for a couple minutes at the end to brown top, if desired.